Orange-OpenSource/pyDcop/docs/implementation/algorithms.rst

 with only one mandatory class.

-To implement an algorithm you need:
+To implement an algorithm you must:

-- to create a python module
+- create a python module
-- to define one or several :class:`.Message`
+- define one or several :class:`.Message`
-- to implement your logic in one or several :class:`.DcopComputation` class
+- implement your logic in one or several :class:`.DcopComputation` class

 Optionally, you may also